vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

 API Naming
 ----------

-The way [`LibXML::Class`](../Class.md) works in the above example is by adding a role to the type object `xml-element` is used with.
-The role, in turn, adds a parent class `LibXML::Class::XMLObject`.
-Normally these implementation details must not bother you, but they worth mentioning from the point of view that there is a lot of extra methods become available on the instances of `xml-element` classes.
+The way [`LibXML::Class`](../Class.md) works in the above example is by adding a role to the type object `xml-element` trait is used with.
+With the role a parent class `LibXML::Class::XMLObject` is added too.
+Normally these implementation details must not bother you, but they worth mentioning from the point of view that a lot of extra methods become available on the instances of `xml-element` classes.

-In order to minimize possible conflicts or side effects, it's been taken into account that the XML standard prohibits node names starting with `xml` prefix.
-Therefore almost every public or private method or attribute names, declared by `LibXML::Class` classes or roles, are starting with `xml-`.
-Moreover, in some cases `LibXML::Class` ignores all user attributes if they start with the same `xml-` prefix.
+In order to minimize possible conflicts or side effects, it's been taken into account that the XML standard forbids node names that start with `xml` prefix.
+Therefore nearly every method or attribute name, would it be public or private, declared by `LibXML::Class` classes or roles, are starting with `xml-`.
+Moreover, in some cases of implicit actions taken by `LibXML::Class` user attributes, starting same `xml-` prefix, are skipped and wouldn't be de-/serialized.

-There is only two exceptions: methods `to-xml` and `from-xml`, but these are rather part of more common convention within Raku ecosystem.
+There are only two exceptions: methods `to-xml` and `from-xml`, but these are rather part of more common convention within Raku ecosystem.
 Besides, it'd be ugly to have a call like `$obj.xml-to`.

 Some Terminology
 ----------------

   * **Basic types**

-    As very rough first approach we can say that for [`LibXML::Class`](../Class.md) a basic type is the one which trivially stringifies and into which we can trivially coerce from a string.
-These include [`Numeric`](https://docs.raku.org/type/Numeric), [`Stringy`](https://docs.raku.org/type/Stringy), [`Dateish`](https://docs.raku.org/type/Dateish), and [`Enumeration`](https://docs.raku.org/type/Enumeration) consuming types; [`Bool`](https://docs.raku.org/type/Bool), [`Mu`](https://docs.raku.org/type/Mu), and [`Any`](https://docs.raku.org/type/Any).
+    As a very rough first approach we can say that for [`LibXML::Class`](../Class.md) a basic type is the one which trivially stringifies and into which we can trivially coerce from a string.
+These include [`Numeric`](https://docs.raku.org/type/Numeric), [`Stringy`](https://docs.raku.org/type/Stringy), [`Dateish`](https://docs.raku.org/type/Dateish), and [`Enumeration`](https://docs.raku.org/type/Enumeration) consuming types; also [`Bool`](https://docs.raku.org/type/Bool), [`Mu`](https://docs.raku.org/type/Mu), and [`Any`](https://docs.raku.org/type/Any).

-    Depending on the context, non-basic types could be called *'complex'*, *'user defined'*, etc.
+    Depending on the context, terms *'complex'*, *'user defined'*, or alike can be used toward non-basic types.

   * **XMLized** type object

     A type object which can be XML de-/serialized.
 In technical terms of [`LibXML::Class`](../Class.md) this means it consumes `LibXML::Class::XMLRepresentation` role.
-This term bears slightly different meaning to that of *'`xml-element` type object'* because the latter is only about classes of roles with `xml-element` trait applied, whereas an XMLization also about implicitly converted classes like in the abovementioned case of consuming an `xml-element` role.
+Being XMLized means slightly different thing than *'`xml-element` type object'* because the latter is only about classes or roles with `xml-element` trait applied, whereas XMLization also applies to implicitly converted classes like in the abovementioned case of consuming an `xml-element` role.

   * **XML sequence**, **XML sequential**